chhetri123/MERN/Challanges/JavaScript_Challanges/OOP/challange.md

 4. Implement a method to get the total count of books.
 5. Use DOM manipulation to display the list of books, their details, and the total book count on the web page.

+**Instructions:**

+1. **Book Class:**

+   - Implement a `Book` class with the following properties and methods:
+     - **Properties:**
+       - `title` (string): The title of the book.
+       - `author` (string): The author of the book.
+       - `borrowed` (boolean): Indicates whether the book has been borrowed.
+     - **Methods:**
+       - `markBorrowed()`: Sets the `borrowed` property to `true`.

+2. **Library Class:**

+   - Create a `Library` class to manage an array of `Book` objects.
+   - **Methods:**
+     - `addBook(title, author)`: Adds a new `Book` with the given title and author to the library.
+     - `removeBook(index)`: Removes the book at the specified index.
+     - `markBookBorrowed(index)`: Marks the book at the specified index as borrowed.
+     - `getTotalCount()`: Returns the total number of books in the library.

+3. **DOM Manipulation:**
+   - Set up an HTML page with the following elements:
+     - An input field with the ID `bookTitle` for entering the book's title.
+     - An input field with the ID `bookAuthor` for entering the book's author.
+     - A button with the ID `addBookButton` to add the new book to the library.
+     - An unordered list with the ID `bookList` to display the list of books.
+     - A span with the ID `totalBooks` to show the total number of books in the library.
+   - Use JavaScript to:
+     - Add an event listener to the `addBookButton` that retrieves the values from the `bookTitle` and `bookAuthor` input fields, adds the book to the library, clears the input fields, and updates the displayed list of books.
+     - Implement the `displayBooks()` function to:
+       - Clear the current list of books.
+       - Create a list item (`<li>`) for each book, including buttons to mark the book as borrowed and to remove the book from the library.
+       - Add the class `borrowed` to list items representing borrowed books for styling.
+       - Append the list items and buttons to the `bookList`.
+       - Update the `totalBooks` span with the total number of books in the library.

+**Example HTML Structure:**

+- Use solution index.html file

+**Additional Features:**

+- Implement functionality to allow users to filter books based on their status (borrowed or available).
+Add a dropdown or set of buttons to filter the displayed list of books based on their borrowed status (e.g., "All", "Borrowed", "Available").

+**Hints:**

+- Use `document.createElement` to create new DOM elements dynamically.
+- Use `element.appendChild` to add elements to the DOM.
+- Update the `displayBooks` function to handle filtering based on the book's borrowed status.

 ### Question 3: Expense Tracker

 **Scenario:**